Tangerine Bank Review 2025

 Tangerine Savings Account

-The Tangerine Savings account is a no-fee savings account with a standard interest rate of 1%.
-With no hidden fees or service charges, Tangerine’s savings account is on our list of the Best High Interest Savings Accounts in Canada, just behind EQ Bank and Scotiabank (both of which offer higher interest).
+The Tangerine Savings account is a no-fee savings account with a standard interest rate of 0.30%.
+With no hidden fees or service charges, Tangerine’s savings account is on our list of the Best High Interest Savings Accounts in Canada, just behind EQ Bank, Neo Financial, and Scotiabank (all of which offer higher interest).

 Tangerine Chequing Account